all-in-one-of/snippets/HOU_DOP_FLIP.md

 # Collisions

-`static object` with volume collision.
+`static object` with collision mode to: volume sample {DeformingGeo shelf}
 - Enabling Collision Separation on the FLIP Object and setting this value to the Particle Separation or smaller will create a higher-resolution collision field
 - Accurate velocities for moving collision objects are extremely important.
 - {Deforming Object} shelf tool to set up deforming geometry as a FLIP collision object.